For background on what this project is about, read this post.

-A draft of the full plan document is now available.
+The final draft of the full plan document is now available.
 Links to this document are available from this blog post on the official project website.
 I have reproduced the links from that post below.
-(These three downloads use something called Dropbox.
-If you click the ‘download’ button and select ‘direct download’, it should download the file to your computer.
-That’s what worked for me, anyway.)
+(Note the sizes of these files before downloading – some are large.)

 - Text of adopted bike/ped plan (PDF, 9 MB, about 200 pages)

 - Maps from adopted bike/ped plan (PDF, 48 MB, 16 maps)

 - Safe Routes to School appendix from adopted bike/ped plan – not included in the above (PDF, 220 MB, over 200 pages)

 - Bike/ped facility design toolkit to be inserted at end of Appendix C – not included in the above (PDF, 7MB, 18 pages)

 For those interested in the portion of the Safe Routes to School appendix specific to a particular school, the bottom of the Adopted Plan page has links to the portion of this document specific to each school.
 These significantly smaller documents are more convenient to download for those not interested in the recommendations for all schools.

 Note that the Adopted Plan page from the official project website did not include a link to the design toolkit document (the fourth bullet above).
 The link to the design toolkit that I give above comes from this page from the official project website.